 Anyone who heads out on the Hoapili Trail will realize right away that this isn’t your average hike.
 Hot, barren, and in the middle of nowhere, the Hoapili Trail isn’t as much about hiking as about stepping back in time.
-Although the 5.5-mile trail (round-trip) takes about four hours, even an hour introduces you to a side of the island most visitors never see.
+Although the 5.5-mile (8.9-km) round-trip trail takes about four hours, even an hour introduces you to a side of the island most visitors never see.

 The trail was once an ancient Hawaiian walking path reserved for royalty.
 In 1824, sections of the trail were reconstructed, and the road took on a structure that remains untouched to this day.
-The trailhead for Hoapili (also known as the “King’s Highway”) is in the parking lot of La Perouse Bay snorkeling area, 3.1 miles past the First Entrance to Big Beach.
-To find the trail, drive south on Makena Alanui Road until the it dead-ends.
+The trailhead for Hoapili (also known as the “King’s Highway”) is in the parking lot of La Perouse Bay snorkeling area, 3.1 miles (5 km) past the First Entrance to Big Beach.
+To find the trail, drive south on Makena Alanui Road until it dead-ends.

 From the La Perouse Bay parking lot, you’ll see the trail paralleling the shore and weaving south along the coast.
 Before you set out, remember that there is no shade and the trail traverses jagged ‘a‘a lava that’s so sharp you’ll want proper hiking boots.
 Since much of this hike is outside cell phone range, it’s important to be prepared with food and water.
 Reduce the chance of overheating by starting early in the morning.